joyent/joyent-gerrit/docs/user/README.md

 ### What are the exact policies around code review and voting?

-Please review the [Gerrit semantics around voting on changes](https://cr.joyent.us/Documentation/config-labels.html#label_Code-Review).
-As a quick review:

-* Votes are -2, -1, 0, +1, or +2.
-* A "-2" vote is a veto: it means you're absolutely not okay with the change.
+To encourage discussion about test plan, risk analysis, and other non-code considerations in additional to regular code review, our Gerrit is configured to provide separate scores for code review and change approval.

+These two scores come in the form of Gerrit "labels", which can be likened to dimensions along which the change is measured.
+Reviewers may vote in each dimension separately as allowed by their user rights.
+Note that this is different to the standard Gerrit configuration as described on much of the Internet - particularly, we do not have any "+2" scores.

+The first of these two labels is *Code-Review*.
+This dimension is used to record your satisfaction with the quality of the code and design in the change, and your confidence in its correctness.
+Votes under this label can take the values -1, 0 or +1:

-* A "-1" vote is a less strong wait to vote against a change.
-It means you're not happy with it as-is, but you're not actually vetoing the change.
+ * A "-1" vote (Should not integrate as-is) is a vote against a change as it
+   stands: without amendment you are not happy to see this change integrated.
+ * A "0" vote (No score yet) can either mean that you have not yet reviewed the change, or can be used for minor questions or suggestions that you have which should not block integration.
-* A "+1" vote is a thumbs-up: you're happy with the change as-is, but you want someone else to approve it.
+ * A "+1" vote (Looks good to me) indicates that the change has your full confidence and is ready to be considered for approval as-is.

+The second label is named *Approval*.
+Only users who have been added to the Change Approver Role may vote on this label (though at present this includes all Joyent staff).
+It is used to indicate that you have reviewed the process and risk around this change and assessed it as ready to integrate.
+In particular, some of the factors that may be involved in deciding on an appropriate *Approval* vote:

+ * Are there any outstanding -1 Code-Review scores whose concerns have not been dealt with?
+Any reviewers who were added and never replied?
+ * Did the proposer or reviewers of the change test it to your satisfaction?
+   (This may not be applicable to all changes)
+ * Does the list of reviewers include everyone you think should be consulted on this change?
+(Is there an established owner or expert in this subsystem?)
+ * Is this change too great a risk to a critical subsystem for the improvement it embodies?
+ * Anything else that is not considered directly in Code-Review itself (this is not an exhaustive list), especially if it's a concern from the maintainer's perspective rather than the developer's.

+Votes under the *Approval* label can take the values -1, 0, or +1:

+ * A "-1" vote (Rejected/Veto) should be rarely used, but constitutes a maintainer veto on the change.
+Such a vote blocks integration of the change permanently unless the voter later rescinds their decision.
+ * A "0" vote (Not assessed yet) is used either to indicate that the change has not yet been assessed for Approval, or used by a potential Approver to ask a question or provide minor comments.
-* A "+2" vote is an approval to integrate the change.
+ * A "+1" vote (Approved, ready to integrate) approves the change and marks it ready for integration.
-* "0" is a way of leaving feedback without expressing an opinion on the change.
-* Votes do not get added together.
-Two +1s do not make a +2, for example.
-You need someone to actually "+2" it to have a +2.

-We're using the default Gerrit policy for submission, which means that in order to submit a change (i.e., to integrate it into master):

-* There must be at least one +2 vote.
-* There must be no -2 votes.

-In our deployment, the voting gets reset when somebody submits a new patchset.
-If you change the code, you need reviewers to take another look.
-The only exception is for patchsets that only affect the commit messages.
-Votes are preserved when a new patchset is submitted that only changes the commit message.
+Note that actually integrating the change is a separate step to the +1 Approval vote.
+This step can be taken by any member of the Change Approver Role.
+It is considered acceptable in many cases for the approver to also be a code reviewer for the change.

+Any "-1" votes in either dimension are "sticky" - i.e. if the change is amended (a new patchset is uploaded), the vote still affects the new patchset until revisited by the original voter.

+Any "+1" votes are not sticky (except where the amendment is trivial), and must be reapplied after changes.
+Trivial amendments include a change to the commit message or a clean rebase.

+For a change to be able to be integrated, it must receive one current "+1" vote in both the *Code-Review* and *Approval* dimensions, and no "-1" votes in the Approval dimension.
+A "-1" vote in Code-Review does not block an otherwise approved change from being integrated, but any "-1" in Approval does (even if, for example, there is a later "+1" in Approval).

-We're not looking to make significant changes from our existing policy.
-The expectation is that all new code changes for Triton and Manta get reviewed by at least one other person.
-Any member of the engineering team (and any community members to whom we delegate access) can +2 any change to any repository.
-That means you can even +2 your own change.
+In general, we consider this policy to be the formalization of what is existing best practice at Joyent.
+We're not looking to make significant changes to how review is done.
+The basic expectation is that all new code changes for Triton and Manta get reviewed by at least one other person.
+Any member of the engineering team (and any community members to whom we delegate access) can act in the role of Change Approver - and Approving your own change is justified in some circumstances.
 But the expectation is that people will seek out feedback from others (even if there's nobody else who's very familiar with the code).

 ### How will we handle changes that need to be kept secret (e.g., security fixes)?